 Lower the number of people who develop the disease

 Learn more about the basics of cancer screening.

 Screening information for head and neck cancer

 The next section in this guide is Symptoms and Signs.
-It explains what body changes or medical problems this type of cancer can cause.
-Or, use the menu to choose another section to continue reading this guide.
+It explains what changes or medical problems head and neck cancer can cause.
+Use the menu to choose a different section to read in this guide.